 Several years ago I was becoming more than a little over-committed.
-I was running two home businesses, teaching both publicly and privately, and taking other classes. and doing readings.
+I was running two home businesses, teaching both publicly and privately, taking classes for my own education. and doing psychic readings as a part time job.
 I was on the board of my church and was head of several committees.
 Because there were so few volunteers I'd often volunteer if nobody else would.
 Then there was housework to do.

 I get exhausted just remembering it!

 And maybe somehow I could find a moment to work on my novel.
 Maybe?

 Not really.
 Most of my writing during that time was ad copy for the business, articles for my business websites or answering emails about purchases.